brittanyjat/3.2/README.md

 ### February 20, 2018
 1. Set up Auth0 on server.js
     - successful redirect to React app front end.
 2. Created basic structure for front-end routes.
-  a.
-Had a problem with the front end wanting to be on the back end port.
+    - Had a problem with the front end wanting to be on the back end port.
 Solved it by renaming my port variable in the .env file